This box is not visible in the printed version.

 In the case of the Trustee being a company, we require an Annex A from the person or people in that company who have lead responsibility for matters relating to the Trust.

-If the Trust’s interest in the licensee equates to equates to less than 10 percent but 3 percent or more, we require the name, address and date of birth of all Trustees which should be shown in the trust deed – if not, you must provide this information.
+If the Trust’s interest in the licensee equates to less than 10 percent but 3 percent or more, we require the name, address and date of birth of all Trustees which should be shown in the trust deed – if not, you must provide this information.

 We will not usually require an Annex A from the Settlor.
 We require the name, address and date of birth of the Settlor which should be shown in the trust deed – if not, you must provide this information.